eivholt/edgeai-synthetic-cosmos-predict/README.md

 - Train model.
 ![](images/EI-train-model.png "Train model")

-## Self-hosting
+## Deep dive
 Now that we have aquired a sense of the capabilities of Cosmos Predict the next natural step is to host the models ourself so that we can further explore capabilities.
 First we need to be aware of the hardware requirements of different features:

-The following table shows the GPU memory requirements for different Cosmos-Predict2 models:
+The following table shows the [GPU memory requirements](https://docs.nvidia.com/cosmos/latest/predict2/model_matrix.html) for different Cosmos-Predict2 models:

 | Model | Required GPU VRAM |
 |-------|-------------------|